MultiverseLearningProducts/swe/src/mod3/wk1/day1.md

 * [Esports Feasibility Report](https://www.hereeast.com/documents/18/HEREEAST-210125_Esports_Feasibility_Report_Final.pdf)

-Now skim through a Business Case and see how this differs in structure to the Feasibility Study
+Now skim through a Business Case and see how this differs in structure to the Feasibility Study.

 * [Business Case for Lydney Cycling Improvements](https://www.gloucestershire.gov.uk/media/2084418/lydney-cycling-improvements-full-business-case.pdf)